 Unlike traditional analysis in which disparate elements are examined, systems thinking takes a holistic approach by considering how different parts of a methodology balance and reinforce the process to affect how the system behaves as a whole.

-By changing our perspectives, asking different questions, and adopting a holistic view of managing work processes and workplace dynamics, systems thinking offers the following benefits:
+Systems thinking challenges us to change our perspectives, ask different questions, and adopt a holistic view of managing work processes and workplace dynamics.
+Adopting systems thinking offers many benefits:

-By optimizing the interactions among other elements and becoming output-focused, you can simplify the steps involved in a process and eliminate unnecessary tasks to increase efficiency and productivity.
-Meanwhile, as you understand how and why processes are defined, you can isolate the components and effectively target specific improvement areas.
+By optimizing the interactions among system tasks and becoming output-focused, you increase efficiency and productivity by simplifying the steps involved in a process and eliminating unnecessary tasks.
+As you develop your understanding of how and why processes are defined, you can isolate the components and effectively target specific improvement areas.

-When you look at each task in terms of inputs and outputs, you can also take a step back from the day-to-day activities and consider the entire ecosystem.
+Looking at each component task in terms of inputs and outputs, you can also take a step back from the day-to-day activities and consider the entire ecosystem.
 Such trans-disciplinary understanding creates a holistic view that helps you consider all angles and unlock creativity to develop new approaches to solving problems and achieving results.

-The feedback loop can help you leverage the synergy and interconnectivity within a workplace so you can respond more nimbly and become more creative and productive.
-The circular nature of an ecosystem also encourages us to seek out feedback proactively while embracing complexity, which is essential for uncovering opportunities in today's business environment.
+The CLD feedback loop can help you leverage the synergy and interconnectivity within a workplace so you can respond more nimbly and become more creative and productive.
+The circular nature of an ecosystem also encourages us to seek out feedback proactively while embracing complexity, an essential element for uncovering opportunities in today's business environment.

-When you expand your thinking and articulate problems in new and different ways, you also open up more options for solving problems.
-As you develop the ability to anticipate how your choices affect other parts of the systems, you can make better decisions by minimizing your decisions' impacts and trade-offs or even use them to your advantage.
+When you expand your thinking and articulate problems in new and different ways, you open up more options for solving problems.
+As you develop the ability to anticipate how your choices affect other parts of the system, you can make better decisions by minimizing your decisions' impacts and trade-offs or even using them to your advantage.

 Systems thinking is most effective in resolving important chronic issues.
 Analyzing past solutions to problems can provide insight into each system's element and how they interact with each other.